 St John’s Leslie Groves Hospital, Rest Home & Day Care

 321 Taieri Road

 Fax: 03 474 5544

-Leslie Groves includes a rest home level care facility in Sheen Street, Roslyn.
-It also has a base at 321 Taieri Rd, Wakari, Dunedin, that caters for Hospital Level aged care residents and Psychogeriatric residents ( with places for 71 residents).
+Leslie Groves includes a base at 321 Taieri Rd, Wakari, Dunedin, that caters for Hospital Level aged care residents and Psychogeriatric residents (with places for 71 people).
+It also has a rest home level care facility in Sheen Street, Roslyn.
 It is governed by a Board drawn from St John’s Anglican Church in Roslyn and the wider community.